Stories

 Larissa: Hjelper flyktningbarn med å overvinne hindringer

 Larissa is from Burundi, but she has been living as a refugee in Nduta camp for eight years.
-There was a time when she didn’t find much satisfaction in her job as a teacher, but since she attended Right To Play teacher training, Larissa’s love of teaching has been renewed.
+There was a time when she didn’t find much satisfaction in her job as … Read More

 -